nyu-dl/dl4ir-doc2query/README.md

 To confirm, `collectionandqueries.tar.gz` should have MD5 checksum of `fed5aa512935c7b62787cb68ac9597d6`.

-The scripts below convert the data to a format that can be consumed by the OpenNMT training and inference scripts:
+The scripts below convert the data to a format that can be consumed by OpenNMT training and inference scripts:
 ```
 python ./convert_msmarco_to_opennmt.py \